 Let $\lambda_1, \dots, \lambda_N$ be the eigenvalues of an $N \times N$ Wigner matrix $H$ -- a Hermitian random matrix with independent upper-triangular entries with zero expectation and constant variance.
 We normalize $H$ so that as $N \to \infty$ its spectrum converges to the interval $[-2,2]$, and therefore its typical eigenvalue spacing is of order $N^{-1}$.
 In this paper we study the eigenvalue density-density correlations at two different energies.
 The eigenvalue density is given by the eigenvalue process $\sum_i \delta_{\lambda_i}$, which we analyse using its correlation functions\footnote{As customary, to simplify notation somewhat, we regard $\rho_1$ and $\rho_2$ as functions (densities with respect to Lebesgue measure) although the right-hand sides of \eqref{def_rho} are measures.
 They will always be integrated against continuous test functions, justifying such an abuse of notation.}

 The central object of our analysis is the connected (or truncated) two-point function

 It measures eigenvalue density-density correlations at the energies $x$ and $y$.
 The behaviour of $p$ on small energy scales $x - y$ as $N \to \infty$ is one of the central questions of random matrix theory, ever since the seminal works of Dyson, Gaudin, and Mehta \cite{Gau,Meh,Dys}.
-For conciseness, in this paper we focus on the two-point function, although our methods can also be applied to higher-order correlation functions.

 It is well known that the expected normalized eigenvalue density $\frac{1}{N} \rho_1(E)$ at energy $E$ is asymptotically given by the semicircle density

 Hence, the mean eigenvalue spacing of the process $\sum_i \delta_{\lambda_i}$ at energy $E$ is $\frac{1}{N \varrho_E}$.
 In order to analyse the eigenvalue density correlations at small energy scales, we choose a reference energy $E \in (-2,2)$ and replace the eigenvalue process $\sum_i \delta_{\lambda_i}$ with the rescaled process $\sum_i \delta_{N \varrho_E(\lambda_i - E)}$ on the microscopic scale around energy $E$, whose mean eigenvalue spacing is one.
 The connected two-point function of the rescaled process $\sum_i \delta_{N \varrho_E(\lambda_i - E)}$, denoted by $p_E$, may be expressed in terms of $p$ as